granade-io/pluscoder/PROJECT_OVERVIEW.md

 # Project Overview: AI-Driven Software Development Workflow

+An AI-powered system that automates the entire software development lifecycle using LLM agents, from vision to production.

 ## Vision
 To create an automated workflow entirely managed by LLM agents, capable of developing and maintaining complex software systems from vision to production.